 The first time you run a report, FOSSA may need some time to analyze and build up knowledge about your dependencies before it's fully available.
 This is because FOSSA is actually scanning every line of code in each deep dependency to collect data that will be critical for compliance later on.

-This only happens once -- as long as you're using the local build plugin, all subsequent reports should be very fast (well-within a CI task window).
+This only happens once -- as long as you're using the CLI, all subsequent reports should be very fast (well-within a CI task window).

 If you're running into errors during this phase, check out our Troubleshooting Guide.